IEZ-UBN/checkpoint_converter/README.md

 Please cite the following publication when you use this macro:

-Rühr et al. (in press.): Juvenile ecology drives adult morphology in two insect orders.
-Proc.
-B.
+Rühr et al. (2021): Juvenile ecology drives adult morphology in two insect orders.
+Proceedings of the Royal Society B 288: 20210616. https://doi.org/10.1098/rspb.2021.0616

 References: